Mad Men: Pre-production

 Tim Hunter, the director of a half-dozen episodes from the show's first two seasons, called Mad Men a "very well-run show."
 He said:

 Filming and production design

 The pilot episode was shot at Silvercup Studios in New York City and various locations around the city; subsequent episodes were filmed at Los Angeles Center Studios.
-It is available in high definition for showing on AMC HD and on video-on-demand services available from various cable affiliates.
+It was available in high definition for showing on AMC HD and on video-on-demand services available from various cable affiliates.